Summer Program Stats

 The Firm Says

-We believe in giving our lawyers a high level of exposure and responsibility from the beginning, and this starts during the summer.
-Our summers are encouraged to work on a variety of assignments, gaining exposure to the full range of our practice areas.
-In addition to real work experience, our summer law clerks participate in formal training programs focused on legal writing and practice area presentations, as well as a variety of outside speakers presenting on everything from how to Discover and Define Your Professional Persona to topical DE&I issues and events.
-In order to provide exposure to our global network, we provide all of our 2L law clerks the opportunity to spend time working in one of our international offices.
-Clifford Chance lawyers have diverse backgrounds but share a common bond—they enjoy working together, they never stop learning, and they are committed to providing our clients with the best possible service.
+We believe in giving our lawyers a high level of exposure and responsibility from the very beginning and this starts during the summer program.
+Our summer law clerks are encouraged to work on a wide variety of assignments, gaining exposure to the full range of our practice areas.
+In addition to real work experience, our summer law clerks participate in formal training programs focused on legal writing and practice area presentations, as well as a variety of outside speakers presenting on everything from how to Discover and Define Your Professional Persona to topical social issues and events that impact our global communities.
+In order to provide exposure to our global network, we provide all of our 2L law clerks the opportunity to spend time working in our London office.
+Clifford Chance lawyers share a common bond—they enjoy working together, they never stop learning, and they are committed to providing our clients with the best possible service.